-Mmm, a slightly more complicated question here.
-No problem, though, we’ll take a look at the capacitive level transmitter working principle!
-A capacitive level transmitter is an example of indirect level measurement.
-Most sensors read the level of the product.
+A capacitance level transmitter is an example of indirect level measurement.
+Most level sensors directly read the level of the product.
 This one reads an electrical charge, which changes according to the level of the product.
 For accurate results, you need to know the dielectric constant of your product and the empty and full level values of your tank.

 You can use this solution in a wide range of solids, liquids, and slurries.
 It works with a radio frequency signal (RF) applied in a capacitance circuit.
 Also, you can use it in products with either low or high dielectric constants, so it gives you lots of flexibility.